-Ryan Greis, founder and lead instructor of Drawn Studio, has over 15 years of professional illustration experience.
+Ryan Greis, founder and lead instructor of Drawn Studio, has over 20 years of professional illustration and instructional experience.
 His artwork has appeared in the pages of New York Press, St. Louis Magazine, Riverfront Times and other local and regional publications around the United States, earning him numerous awards year after year from the Association of Alternative Newsmedia.

-In addition to a Bachelor's of Arts degree in Visual Communication from Northern Kentucky University, Ryan holds an MBA from Lindenwood University.
+He earned his Bachelor's of Arts degree in Visual Communication from Northern Kentucky University and his MBA from Lindenwood University.

 DR. CINDY GORDON, PhD

 Court received his BA in Studio Art from the University of California, San Diego in 1996, then pursued a formal art education at the Watts Atelier in 2001.
 In 2003, Court began teaching classes at the Watts Atelier in digital illustration, facial anatomy, caricature and portrait painting.
 With almost 2 decades of teaching, he has traveled to give art workshops and seminars around the US, internationally in Japan, Korea, Austria and India.
 He also created an online course on the art of caricature on the Proko.com art training website.

 As a commercial illustrator, Court's work has appeared in numerous newspapers, magazines, books and on retail products.
 Some of his publishing clients include Rolling Stone, The Washington Post, Upper Deck Co. and Blizzard Entertainment.

 He is a Master Member of the International Society of Caricature Artists, co-chair of the San Diego chapter of the California Art Club, a Signature Member of the San Diego Portrait Society and has won numerous top awards for his portrait work for SDPS shows including the People's Choice Award in 2007 and Best in Show in 2011.